Easy-to-Make Low FODMAP One-Bowl Chocolate Chunk Cookies

 - 1 1/3 cups (132 g) toasted walnut or pecan halves, chopped (optional)

 Melt the butter in a microwave safe bowl in the microwave - or melt in a saucepan and then transfer to a large mixing bowl (in which case this will be one bowl and one pot!).
 Using a whisk or a sturdy wooden spoon beat in the brown sugar, sugar and vanilla until very well combined.
+Let the mixture cool to room temperature at this point.
 Beat in the eggs, adding one at a time to better incorporate them.

 If You Can Tolerate